-JER HR Group with more than 25 years experience in nonprofits industry expertise across nonprofits, is well equipped to handle these assignments.
+JER HR Group, with more than 25 years’ experience in working with a large number and variety of types of nonprofits, is well equipped to handle these assignments.
 Our consultants are frequently called upon by professional groups and associations to make presentations and give seminars on a wide variety of compensation issues faced by not-for-profits.
 We maintain active memberships in leading associations of compensation and human resources practitioners, including: Society of Human Resources Management (SHRM), WorldatWork, Human Resources Professional Association of Nonprofit Organizations (HRPANO) and the New York Society of Association Executives (NYSAE).
 We are also active in the not-for-profit community, serving on Boards of Directors or as non-Board advisors to human resources committees.
-As a compensation consulting firm having serviced clients all over the country for the past twenty-five years, we have developed our own process model that provides an opportunity for us to leverage our own database in addition to external published sources, providing a unique perspective.
+As a compensation consulting firm having serviced clients all over the country, we have developed our own process model that allows us to utilize our own database in addition to external published sources, providing a unique perspective.

 Background on NYS Governor’s Executive Order #38:

 Regulations issued by New York State affecting organizations that contract with state agencies stipulate that, for reporting periods beginning July 1, 2013 (unless a waiver is granted), a limit on executive compensation of $199,000 per annum is applied to covered executives of covered providers and related entities.
-If compensation is above the executive compensation limit and does not meet the safe harbor provisions of New York EO38, which require completing an application for a Waiver for Limit on Executive Compensation.
+If compensation is above the executive compensation limit and does not meet the safe harbor provisions of the executive order, an organization will be required to complete an application for a Waiver for Limit on Executive Compensation.
 This waiver will relate to the following factors stipulated in the regulations: